 using the MAC address of the target PC of course.

 If PC didn’t turn on, ensure BIOS/UEFI settings have Wake On Lan enabled.
-Worst case, you may need to try a discrete Intel Ethernet NIC, some motherboard NICs don’t work for Wake-on-LAN
+Try a discrete Intel Ethernet NIC, some motherboard NICs don’t work for Wake-on-LAN

 setup worldwide Wake-on-LAN

 To wake-on-LAN from anywhere in the world, using example parameters at top and after doing the procedure above, further do:

 - Router: port forward 10009 to 192.168.1.100 port 9

 - To use without Dynamic DNS service, have the PC auto-send email when the public IP address changes.